AntonioMuniz1/Fake-news/README.md

-Introduction:
-In the age of information overload, distinguishing between genuine news and fake news has become increasingly challenging.
-To tackle this issue, we present ScrappyTruth, an innovative GitHub project aimed at combating misinformation.
-ScrappyTruth integrates web scraping techniques, data preprocessing methods, and neural network algorithms to identify and classify fake news articles accurately.

 1. Web Scraping:
 ScrappyTruth begins its journey by scraping data from various online sources, including news websites, social media platforms, and forums.